What is spam?

 - NEVER respond to a spam email.
 Many people try to respond to the email, requesting to be taken off the mailing list.
 By replying, you are letting the spammer know that your email address is active and that you actually open and read spam messages.
 Those two pieces of information make you a prime target, and the amount of spam you receive is likely to increase.

 - When you receive spam, report it then delete it!
 Most email services have simple ways for you to report spam right from your inbox.
-Or you can send a copy to the Federal Trade Commission at firstname.lastname@example.org.
-The FTC uses reported spam emails to pursue law enforcement actions against spammers.
+You can report spam to www.ftc.gov/complaint especially report any scam that started with an email and resulted in you losing money.
 Once you have reported spam, delete it.

 - Set up an alternate email account.
 Try to use your UR email account strictly for University matters, such as correspondence with students, professors, and staff.
 Set up a separate email account with a free email service, such as Yahoo or Hotmail, to use for personal business, such as online purchases.
 This will decrease the chance of your UR email address getting into spammers’ hands and keep any bulk email from cluttering your main inbox.